 Nigeria (obviously) leads with 109.2 million internet users, an increase of 4.8 million people from 2021.

-South Africa has 41.19 million internet users, an increase by 494 thousand people compared to 2021.
+South Africa has 41.19 million internet users, an increase of 494 thousand people compared to 2021.

 Tanzania: 15.6 million, a growth of 446 thousand people compared to 2021.

-As the internet use continues growing, it is fascinating to find out that people are moving away from the traditional mainstream media platforms such as the TV, newspapers and radios.
+As internet use continues growing, it is fascinating to find out that people are moving away from the traditional mainstream media platforms such as TV, newspapers and radios.

-Whereas, 97% TV ads got full viewership in the 1990s, that percentage has dwindled to a measly 20% in recent years.
+Whereas 97% of TV ads got full viewership in the 1990s, that percentage has dwindled to a measly 20% in recent years.